 As they age, they get darker anyway so don't worry about it.

 Years!
-I've had these orange slices for 3 years and they're still in perfect shape, they've just become a bit darker.
+I've had my original orange slices since 2017 and they're still in perfect shape, they've just become a bit darker.
+I just store them loose in a shoebox. 🤷♀️

 The magic happens when the tree lights come on.
 If you place or orange slices in the vicinity of a lightbulb they GLOW like stained glass.
 This isn't some sort of Photoshop magic, this is how the dried orange slices look at night with the tree on.